emberjs/guides/source/testing/acceptance.md

-To create an acceptance test, run `ember generate acceptance-test <name>`.
+To create an application test, run `ember generate acceptance-test <name>`.
 For example:

 ```shell